 Recovery From a Breast Lift

-Most patients describe the pain as mild aches which is usually controlled with oral pain medication prescribed by Dr Chinsee.
+Recovery varies from patient to patient.
+Most patients describe the pain as mild aches and pressure rather than 'pain'.
+This discomfort is well controlled with oral pain medication prescribed after the procedure.

 Scarring From a Breast Lift

-Scarring depends on extent of the work performed.
+Scarring depends on extent of the breast lift performed.
 Incisions are discretely placed to minimise scar visibility.
 Most scarring will fade over time with appropriate postoperative care.

 The Cost of a Breast Lift